ketiko/dotfiles/README.md

 When you uninstall it will restore these .backup files and remove the symlinks.

 It also includes additional scripts to install other things I typically use.
-Such as vim, git, Vundle, solarized color themes, rbenv, etc.
+Such as vim, git, Vundle, solarized color themes, asdf, etc.
 These are not required.

 ## Uninstall